 Baby #1 was gone.
 So were our hopes for starting a family.
 The physical pain of miscarrying a baby, for me, was beyond description.
 I hope no one ever has to go through that much physical pain while also going through the emotional toll of losing a baby.
 The entire time I was wondering, What did I do wrong?

 After leaving the emergency room, I was lost.
 What happens next?
 Where do we go from here?
 I had to first tell work that I needed to have the next day off.
 They gave me so much grief that I finally asked if I had to provide a death certificate.
 Seriously?
 Who challenges a mother’s loss?
-(I left that job within a week).
+(I left that job a week later).

 Miraculously, after two months, I got pregnant again.
 This time, we were cautious.
 We did not tell everyone about our news.
 We held it close to the vest.
 It was almost as if by telling people, we were cursing the viability of the pregnancy.